hlship/cli-tools/README.md

 Only the final command line argument may be repeatable.

 Also note that all command line arguments _must be_ consumed, either as options or as positional arguments.
+Any additional command line arguments will be reported as a validation error.

 ## defcommand options

+The interface vector of defcommand may have additional options; these are keywords that change how following values in the vector are parsed.
+We saw this in the example above, where `:args` was used to switch from defining options to defining positional arguments.

 ### :options

-Indicates that any following terms define options; this is the initial state, so `:options` is rarely used.
+Indicates that any following terms define options; this is the initial parser state, so `:options` is rarely used.

 ### :args